DivyaGodayal/CoderChef-Kitchen/Dynamic-Programming/Change-the-Signs/README.md

 -4 -3 1 2 INVALID
 ```

-As you can clearly see, we only have 2 valid subsequences that can be obtained  by performing the operation mentioned above. **Note:** we haven't written down all the possible subsequences.
+As you can clearly see, we only have 2 valid subsequences that can be obtained  by performing the operation mentioned above. `Note:` we haven't written down all the possible subsequences.
 That would be 2^n i.e. 16 in this case because for every number we have two options.
 Either to negate it, or not.

 Now the 2 valid set of numbers are `4 3 1 2` and `4 3 -1 2`.
-We need to return the set that has the **MINIMUM OVERALL SUM** which would be `4 3 -1 2` in this case.
+We need to return the set that has the `minimum overall sum` which would be `4 3 -1 2` in this case.

+---
-## Dynamic Programming Solution
+### Solution 1: Dynamic Programming

+#### Motivation

 This problem can be solved by dynamic programming and is divided into two basic parts.

+#### Algorithm

-* One is the main dynamic programming recursion that we use to find out the **minimum sum of the final set**.
+One is the main dynamic programming recursion that we use to find out the `minimum sum of the final set`.
 Note, the dynamic programming is not directly used to obtain the final set, just the final sum of the set.
 So our dynamic programming approach would correctly find out the sum for the example given above as 8. `4 + 3 + (-1) + 2 = 8`.

-* What we actually need is the final modified set of numbers where some (possibly none) of the numbers are negated.
+What we actually need is the final modified set of numbers where some (possibly none) of the numbers are negated.
 We use the concept of a **parent pointer** and backtracking to find out the actual set of numbers.

 Let's move onto our recursion relation for our dynamic programming approach.

-Before describing the recursive relation an important observation to make here is that if a number has been negated, **then any adjacent number to it can not be negated** i.e. two adjacent numbers cannote be negated as that would give a substring of length 2 whose sum is negative and that is not allowed according to the question.
+Before describing the recursive relation an important observation to make here is that if a number has been negated, `then any adjacent number to it can not be negated` i.e. two adjacent numbers cannote be negated as that would give a substring of length 2 whose sum is negative and that is not allowed according to the question.

 For the recurrence relation, we need two variables.
 One is the index number of where we are in the array and one is a boolean value that tells is if the previous number (one left to the previous number) is negated or not. i.e. if the current index is `i` , then the boolean value would tell us if the number at `i-2` was negated or not.
 You will know the importance of this boolean variable in the next paragraph.

-We need to know in `O(1)` if a number **can** be negated or not.
+We need to know in `O(1)` if a number `can` be negated or not.
 Since we are following a recursion with memoization based solution, whenever we are at an index `i` in the recursion, we are sure that the numbers to the right i.e. `i+1` onwards have not been processed till now meaning that all of them are still positive.

 The choice of if the number at index `i` can be negated is dependent upon the right hand side (if there is one) and the left hand side (if there is one).
 The right hand side is easy.
 All we need to check is if